Mugdho Mancha: History

 In 2016, Gitanjali Lalitkala Academy organized a street theatre festival at the Botomool in Rabindra Sarani, Uttara, Dhaka, which was the first street theatre initiative organized in the area.
 At the time, the place where the street plays was staged was named in memory of Mahbub Ul Alam Choudhury, an activist of the Bengali language movement.
 Due to the lack of infrastructure in Uttara, cultural organizations had been demanding the construction of an outdoor venue structure to host events.
 In 2019, a book fair, discussion meeting and cultural festival were held at the same venue from March 17 to March 26.
 During the program, Mahbub Amin Mithu, founder of Gitanjali Lalitkala Academy, proposed the construction of a stage infrastructure at the place, and he was assured of its implementation with support.
 Nazrul researcher Rafiqul Islam advised to name the proposed stage structure after Bangabandhu Sheikh Mujibur Rahman.
 In 2020, Uttara's first cultural outdoor structure had started under the supervision of Dhaka North City Corporation.
 As of 2021, the construction was ongoing.
 On 19 March 2022, the outdoor stage, built for the purpose of hang out and organizing cultural events, was inaugurated.
 It was renamed to its current name in 2024 in memory of student Mir Mahfuzur Rahman Mugdho who died in Azampur, Uttara during mass killings in July Revolution, named as July massacre.
 On the night of 23 January 2025, a group of assailants vandalized the pictures of those killed in the massacre displayed on Mugdho Mancha and smeared ink over its stage's name.
 In response, the Anti-discrimination Students Movement and the Jatiya Nagorik Committee protested and issued a 24-hour ultimatum for the arrest of the perpetrators.
-In 25 January 2025, in response to an invitation from the Anti-discrimination Students Movement and the Jatiya Nagorik Committee, Nahid Islam, the advisor to the Ministry of Posts, Telecommunications and Information Technology, visited the stage and assured the invitees that the administration would take action against the perpetrators.
+On 25 January 2025, in response to an invitation from the Anti-discrimination Students Movement and the Jatiya Nagorik Committee, Nahid Islam, the advisor to the Ministry of Posts, Telecommunications and Information Technology, visited the stage and assured the invitees that the administration would take action against the perpetrators.
 Then in April, the entire structure was repainted and decorated with art.
 It was reported that the stage would be reconstructed under the initiative of Dhaka North City Corporation, for which Shibli Hawlader, a member of the committee associated with the stage, submitted a permanent design.
 On 2 May 2025, Riazul Islam, the chairman of the Capital Development Authority, stated that he had instructed his subordinates to present the Mugdho Mancha in a different way, dedicating it to the July Revolution.
 In addition, he announced a plan to build a park behind the stage named after Mir Mahfuzur Rahman Mugdha.
 On 4 August 2025, the reconstructed structure was inaugurated.